Gigaspaces/xap-docs/site/content/xap110/session-based-messaging-api.markdown

 This class is used to configure an `EventSession`.
 It contains a set of configuration parameters that influence the way event listeners are registered with the space, and how event notifications are processed.

-There are three different ways to create an `EventSessionConfig` object:
+There are three different ways to create an `EventSessionConfig` object: <br>
-* Use the empty constructor, and set the different parameters using API.
+- Use the empty constructor, and set the different parameters using API.  <br>
-* Pass a `Properties` object, that contains a list of parameters according the a list specified below, to the constructor.
+- Pass a `Properties` object, that contains a list of parameters according the a list specified below, to the constructor.  <br>
-* Use a pre-configured, named set of parameters.
-The name is used to load a properties file that resides in the `config` directory
+- Use a pre-configured, named set of parameters.
+The name is used to load a properties file that resides in the `config` directory <br>

-The names of the parameters that can be used in the `Properties` object or file:
+The names of the parameters that can be used in the `Properties` object or file: <br>
-* `comType` -- specifies the communication protocol: `UNICAST`/`MULTIPLEX`.
+- `comType` -- specifies the communication protocol: `UNICAST`/`MULTIPLEX`. <br>
-* `batchSize` -- buffered notifications -- the size of the batch used when sending notifications to the client.
-Must be used with `batchTime`.
+- `batchSize` -- buffered notifications -- the size of the batch used when sending notifications to the client.
+Must be used with `batchTime`. <br>
-* `batchTime` -- the maximum elapsed time between two batch notifications.
-Must be used with `batchSize`.
+- `batchTime` -- the maximum elapsed time between two batch notifications.
+Must be used with `batchSize`.  <br>
-* `replicateNotifyTemplate` -- whether to replicate the registration to other spaces in the cluster.
+- `replicateNotifyTemplate` -- whether to replicate the registration to other spaces in the cluster.  <br>
-* `triggerNotifyTemplate` -- whether to send notifications from all spaces in the cluster.
+- `triggerNotifyTemplate` -- whether to send notifications from all spaces in the cluster. <br>
-* `leaseListener` -- `LeaseListener` callback to be called in case the renew failed.
+- `leaseListener` -- `LeaseListener` callback to be called in case the renew failed. <br>
-* `fifo` -- whether to return notification in fifo order or as soon as possible.
+- `fifo` -- whether to return notification in fifo order or as soon as possible.  <br>
-* `autoRenew` -- whether to automatically renew the lease of the registered listeners.
+- `autoRenew` -- whether to automatically renew the lease of the registered listeners.
-* `renewExpiration` -- specifies the time of expiration of the registration.
-Used when `autoRenew=true`.
+- `renewExpiration` -- specifies the time of expiration of the registration.
+Used when `autoRenew=true`.  <br>
-* `renewDuration` -- specifies the time for each renew.
-Used when `autoRenew=true`.
+- `renewDuration` -- specifies the time for each renew.
+Used when `autoRenew=true`.   <br>
-* `renewRTT` -- specifies the time that takes the Lease to renew.
+- `renewRTT` -- specifies the time that takes the Lease to renew.
 Used when `autoRenew=true`.
 {{% /tab   %}}

 {{% /tabs %}}